Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 - He doesn’t remember how long he’s been living here.
 - He’d like to stay if the PC will let him.
 - He spent a lot of time in the library and actually kept it quite organized.
-- He's friendly with the griffon
+- He's friendly with the griffon and has been occasionally feeding it rats.
+It sometimes flies away to hunt.
 - There’s a giant rat in the basement.

 ## House Tour